Terms and conditions applying to fitted and free standing furniture

 4.2 Any delivery dates or times set out are estimates only and whilst the Seller will make all reasonable efforts to deliver the Goods within the time or times agreed the Seller will not be responsible for any losses caused to the Buyer as a result of late delivery.

-4.3 Time or date of delivery shall not be deemed the essence of the contract between the Buyer and the Seller.
-The Seller will endeavour to complete any work in as timely a way as possible but unless agreed to beforehand with the Buyer the Seller will not be subject to any subsequent arbitrary delivery dates requested or insisted upon by the Buyer or their agents.
+4.3 The date of completion and delivery shall not be deemed the essence of the contract between the Buyer and the Seller.
+The Seller will endeavour to complete all work in as timely a way as possible but unless agreed to beforehand with the Buyer the Seller will not be subject to any subsequent arbitrary delivery dates requested or insisted upon by the Buyer or their agents.
+All work carried out is bespoke and unique to the particular project the Buyer has commissioned, the Buyer accepts that this necessarily means that the process may take longer than purchasing ready designed and made goods.

 4.4 The Seller shall be entitled to deliver the Goods in one consignment unless expressly agreed otherwise.